lvyhnzhng/test/readme.md

 - git merge xxx (current branch merge xxx branch at local)
 - git pull (git fetch from repository at local + git merge it at local)

+## download a project from repository
+- git clone